chemag/m2pb/README.md

-The second use case is allowing manual or script-based edition of mpeg-ts packet fields. m2pb provides a mechanism for binary-to-text and text-to-binary conversion of mpeg2-ts packets.
+The second use case is allowing manual or script-based edition of mpeg-ts packet fields. m2pb provides a mechanism for binary-to-text and text-to-binary lossless conversion of mpeg2-ts packets.
 In order to edit the packets of an mpeg-ts stream, the stream is converted to text, edit there, and then converted back to binary before writing it back.
 The text format is the short text protobuf one.